Race Description

 Packet Pickup

-Race chips and bib numbers will be picked up at the Lake Padden Picnic Shelter the day of the event beginning at 8:30 AM.
-There is NO early packet pick up.
+Race chips and bib numbers will be picked up at the Lake Padden Picnic Shelter the day of the event beginning at 8:30 AM for the 10:00 AM start.
+There is NO early packet pick up prior to race day.

 Race Etiquette